 Date of the Audit Committee Content of Motion Opinions of Independent Directors and major recommendat ions Resolutions of the Audit Committee Handling of the Audit Committee's Opinions January 29, 2021 The 4th meeting of the 2nd-term 1.
 The Company's Operating Budget for 2021.
 None Passed by all Audit Passed by all Proposal for partial amendments to the provisions of the Procedures for Acquisition or Disposal of Assets, and authorization of senior executives and trading personnel for the Company's derivatives trading.
 None Committee members present as proposed. directors present as proposed.
 The Company's 2020 Annual Business Report, Standalone Financial Statements, and Consolidated Financial Statements.
 None 2.
 The Company's Deficit Compensation for 2020.
 None March 5, 2021 3.
 The Company's 2020 "Statement of Internal Control System."
 None Passed by all Audit Passed by all The 5th meeting of the 2nd-term Proposal for assessment of independence of the Company's CPAs and accountants after replacement from the first quarter of 2021.
 None Committee members present as proposed. directors present as proposed.
 5. Proposal for appointment of CPAs and their remuneration.
 None proposed.
-Proposal for loaning of funds by the subsidiary Phihong (Dongguan) Electronics Co., Ltd. to the subsidiary Dongguan Phitek Electronics Co., Ltd. None May 6, 2021 The 6th meeting of the 2nd-term The Company's Consolidated Financial Statements for the first quarter of 2021.
+Phihong (Dongguan) Electronics Co., Ltd. to the subsidiary Dongguan Phitek Electronics Co., Ltd. None May 6, 2021 The 6th meeting of the 2nd-term The Company's Consolidated Financial Statements for the first quarter of 2021.
 None Passed by all Audit Committee members present as proposed.
 Passed by all directors present as proposed.
 August 4, 2021 1.
 The Company's Consolidated Financial Statements for the second quarter of 2021.
 None Passed by all Audit Passed by all The 7th meeting of the 2nd-term Proposal for providing guarantee for the financing for the subsidiary Phihong Usa Corp.
 None proposed. directors present as proposed.
 October 28, 2021 The 8th meeting of the 2nd-term Proposal for the private offering of ordinary shares for capital increase in cash.
 None Passed by all Audit Committee members present as proposed.
 Passed by all directors present as proposed.
 1. The Company's Consolidated Financial Statements for the third quarter of 2021.
 None 2.
 The Company's Audit Plan for 2021.
-None] November 4, 2021 3.
+None November 4, 2021 3.
 The amendments to the articles of the Company's "Internal Control System."
-None Passed by all Audit Passed by all The 9th meeting of the 4.
+None Passed by all Audit Passed by all The 9th meeting of the 2nd-term 4.
 Proposal for the partial amendments to the provisions of the subsidiaries' "Procedures for Loans to Others."
-None Committee members directors present as 2nd-term 5.
+None Committee members directors present as Zna-term 5.
 Proposal for mid-term assessment of the funds loaned to the Group's subsidiaries.
 None present as proposed. proposed.
 6. Proposal for loaning of funds by the subsidiary Phihong Electronics (Suzhou) Co., Ltd. to the subsidiary Dongguan Phitek Electronics Co., Ltd. None

 Date of the Audit Committee Content of Motion Opinions of Independent Directors and major recommendat ions Resolutions of the Audit Committee Handling of the Audit Committee's Opinions Proposal for cash capital reduction of the subsidiary Phihong International Corp.
-None Passed by all December 22, 2021 The 10th meeting of the 2nd-term The Company proposed to perform the capital increase of Dongguan Phitek Electronics Co., Ltd. through subsidiary Phitek International Co., Ltd. Audit Committee Passed by all directors 3.
+None Passed by all December 22, 2021 The 10th meeting of the None Audit Committee members Passed by all directors 2nd-term 3.
 Proposal for the establishment of the issuing price for the ordinary shares under the private offering in 2021, the issue amount of the private offering, and payment period, and the base date for the capital increase.
-N members present as proposed. present as proposed.
+M present as proposed. present as proposed.